 - Your photo should reflect who you are.
 If you don’t wear suits to work and prefer cardigans that’s what you should wear.
 If you love to read, consider a photo shoot in a library.

 - Try to have the photo of your face and shoulders; even to your waist is okay.
-A full body shot is unnecessary and can be distracting.
+A full body shot is unnecessary and can be distracting on your Linkedin.